harleydutton/tabula-rasa/sections/money and items/Wealth.md

-Wealth is guaranteed stat like speed and attributes that represents a character's [[big Hidden Information 1]].  [[problems]] i think this is meant to link to "money and items"
+Wealth is guaranteed stat like speed and attributes that represents a character's [[big Hidden Information 1]].  [[Problem]] i think this is meant to link to "money and items"

 At [[Downtime]], the sum of a [[Character 1]]s [[Currency]], [[Assets]], and [[Expenses]] will trend back towards their wealth.